carlosgm02/uwp-languages/Samples/WebView/readme.md

 # WebView
-A simple app designed to showcase bringing uiWebView to Windows 10 and demonstrating the use of the iOS WebView control.
+A simple app designed to showcase the use of the iOS uiWebView control to Windows 10.